Source code for dagger.mod._module

 )

-# Object functions
+# Object/interface functions

 for func_name, func in obj_type.functions.items():